navattic.identify({ email: user.email })

 Once the proposals start rolling in, the real challenge begins.
 Comparing multiple vendors fairly can feel like comparing apples to oranges.
 An RFP tool is designed to solve this problem by creating a centralized place to collect, score, and compare vendor responses.
 You can build a standardized scoring system to evaluate each submission against your key criteria, which removes bias and ensures a more objective decision.
 This not only leads to faster sourcing cycles and fewer manual errors but also improves collaboration between your procurement, compliance, and project teams.

-Integrate with Your Current Tools
+Connect RFP Software with Your Existing Tools

 A new tool should make your life easier, not add another siloed system to your workflow.
 The best RFP software integrates smoothly with the tools your team already uses every day, like your CRM, knowledge base, and document management platforms.
 When your RFP solution can connect to systems like Salesforce or Google Drive, it ensures all your data stays in sync and everyone has access to the most current information.
 This kind of seamless integration is what transforms a simple tool into a core part of your operational platform, enabling better accuracy and collaboration across the board.